Shaman's Tears: Premise

 The comic starred Joshua Brand, the son of a half-Sioux father and an Irish mother, who returns as an adult to the reservation he ran away from as a child.
-Discovering he mystically possesses the powers of all animals and the Earth itself, he becomes the protector of the planet.
-The book often dealt with ecological and animal rights issues.
+With the help of an old shaman named Grey Hawk, Brand discovers he mystically possesses the powers of all animals and the Earth itself, he becomes the protector of the Earth sworn to stop those who would do it harm through malice or indifference.